A More In Depth Look Into the Coconut Picking Monkeys of Thailand

 I did some research, but was honestly not able to come up with as much information or sources as I would have liked.
 I tried to no avail to get information on any of the larger plantations who use monkeys, but came up empty handed.

-Some of the information I did learn came from an article in the Bangkok Post (which has since been locked and can only be accessed through a paid subscription with the publication) that exposed animal cruelty in the coconut picking industry and included an interview with someone who has been a monkey handler for thirty years.
+Some of the information I did learn came from an article in the Bangkok Post (which has since been locked with a paywall) that exposed animal cruelty in the coconut picking industry and included an interview with someone who has been a monkey handler for thirty years.

 Most issues are more complex than they appear on the surface.
 And while we may feel very strongly in our convictions we ultimately need to be grounded in reality.
 Not everything is black and white, so it's important to learn to exist in the grey area even though it may make us uncomfortable, or provoke feelings that might contradict our beliefs and challenge our ethics.